 - Investment returns over the medium term will exceed the average NZX50 return as measured by capital growth and dividends to shareholders. - A range of investments will be held to ensure the Group is able to diversify risk. - The Group Board will have appropriate governance input to investments commensurate with the size and percentage of the investment holding. - Full or partial divestment of investments may be undertaken when the value that can be realised is greater than assessed value of retaining the investment or to lower the risk profile of the portfolio. - The ratio of debt to debt plus equity increase to at least 50% in the next 3-5 years and then be maintained at no less than 50%. - Corporate office costs will be kept to a minimum.

 Summary of the Group's Present Investments

-Investment Holding Туре Description Speirs Foods (2018) LP 67% Food - Active Fresh food production and distribution Equipment, Leasing & Finance Holdings Limited 2% Finance - Active EL&F is a supplier/servicer/funder/lessor of mobile equipment throughout New Zealand.
+Investment Holding Туре Description Speirs Foods (2018) LP 67% Food - Active Fresh food production and distribution

 Investment Criteria

 Criteria to be considered for any investment are: